 The jury is made up of a panel of professionals from the whole world and presided by a personality known for his action in the fields of culture, entertainment, politics, science or media.
 The final jury was notably presided by Juliette Gréco, Fernando Arrabal, Javier Perez de Cuellar, Mario Vargas Llosa, Michel Petrucciani, Sir Yehudi Menuhin, Jorge Semprun, Yves Coppens, Frédéric Mitterrand, Jean-Christophe Rufin, Laure Adler, Gaston Kaboré, Vladimir Pozner, Dora Bouchoucha, Claude Lelouch, Youssou Ndour, Bernard Yerlès, Khadija Al Salami, Menelaos Karamaghiolis...

-Every year, four distinctions are given out: the GRAND PRIX Arman Trophy (500 euros to the prize-winning director), the Silver Medal, the Bronze Medal and the Martine Filippi Prize for Discovery and the Digital Works Award.
+Every year, four distinctions are given out: the GRAND PRIX Arman Trophy (500 euros to the prize-winning director), the Silver Medal, the Bronze Medal, the Martine Filippi Prize for Discovery and the Digital Works Award.

 This year, URTI celebrates, with the support of UNESCO and the entirety of the international audiovisual organisations, its 43rd International Grand Prix for Author’s Documentary - Arman Trophy.